 GenerationPMTO Training and Certification

-A typical training program for GenerationPMTO specialists includes up to 18 workshop days across 3-5 workshops and coaching seminars.
-During the workshop training, active teaching techniques provide abundant opportunity for practice (e.g., modeling, video demonstrations, role play, experiential exercises, and video-recording of practice followed up with direct feedback).
+A typical training program for GenerationPMTO specialists includes 2-3 workshops and coaching seminars (total of approximately 10 days).
+Workshops incorporate best-practice active teaching techniques (e.g., modeling, video demonstrations, role play, experiential exercises, and video-recording of practice followed up with direct feedback) that provide abundant opportunity to integrate skills.

 GenerationPMTO is Observation-based